 South Florida Water Managem ent District

 Office of Inspector General

-Approved Audit Plan for Fiscal Ye ar 2020-2021
+Approved Audit Plan for Fiscal Ye ar 2021-2022

-Division Bureau/ Estin
+Division Bureau/ Section Project Title Background Objectives Rational for Audit Estimated Resources

-Admini strative Proje ects
+Admini strative Proj ects

-N/A N/A Prepare an annual work plan and submit it to the Audit and Finance Committee for approval in accordance with the Audit and Finance Committee Charter.
+N/A N/A Audit Plan for Fiscal Year 2022 The Audit and Finance Committee Charter requires the Inspector General to submit an annual work plan to the committee for approval Prepare an annual work plan and submit it to the Audit and Finance Committee for approval in accordance with the Audit and Finance Committee Charter.
 N/A

+120

 N/A N/A Office of Inspector General Annual Report for FY 2021 State Statutes, Section 20.055(7) requires the Inspector General to submit an annual report to the agency head.
-N/A 120
+N/A

 100

+N/A N/A performed in FY 2016.
+Florida Statutes require Arrange for a peer review of the Inspector General Office, which will provide an evaluation of adherence to the professional standards.
+We plan to have the peer review performed through the Association of Local Governmental Auditors (ALGA) peer review program.

+100

-South Florida Water Management District Office of Inspector General Approved Long-Term Audit Plan for Fiscal Years 2022-2026 Approved Long-Term Audit Plan for Fiscal Years 2022-2026 Fiscal Previous FY Project Year Audited Number Audit Project Objectives Audit Projects 2011 09-28 Audit of Operations and Maintenance's Inventory Processes and Procedures Assess whether Operations and Maintenance's internal controls over consumable inventory are adequate and functioning properly.
+South Florida Wa ater Management District Office of Inspector General Approved Long-Term Auc lit Plan for Fiscal Years 2023-2027 Fiscal Year Previous FY Audited Project Number Audit Project Objectives Audit Projects 2011 09-28 Audit of Operations and Maintenance's Inventory Processes and Procedures Assess whether Operations and Maintenance's internal controls over consumable inventory are adequate and functioning properly.
 2011 10-01 Audit of Land Acquisition and Management Processes Examine the land acquisition process which included the process used to prioritize, budget and purchase land for projects and conservation.
-This included examining the appraisal process which entailed focusing on the outside appraiser selection process 2012 11-19 Audit of the District's ePermitting System Determine the extent to which the following occur with ePermitting: \cdot The system provides the desired operational and business needs Physical computer assets are adequately safeguarded Technical administrative support is adequate \cdot User needs are being properly supported and measured System contains adequate access controls to prevent unauthorized access.
+This included examining the appraisal process which entailed focusing on the outside appraiser selection process 2012 11-19 Audit of the District's ePermitting System Determine the extent to which the following occur with ePermitting: \cdot The system provides the desired operational and business needs · Physical computer assets are adequately safeguarded · Technical administrative support is adequate User needs are being properly supported and measured · System contains adequate access controls to prevent unauthorized access.
 2013 12-16 Audit of Land Lease Compliance Assess the effectiveness of the monitoring process in ensuring that lessees adhere to lease provisions.
-2015 13-22 Audit of Network Perlmeter Security Objectives of the audit will be to: N \cdot Provide an independent assessment relating to the network perimeter security, 2022 Evaluate IT's preparedness in the event of an intrusion, Ñ Identify issues that affect the security of the District's network, and \cdot Determine whether the Identity Management System is fulfilling its' intended purpose and that administrative controls are sufficient.
-2016 15-17 Audit of Investment Management Determine whether adequate internal controls related to investment management are in place and functioning properly to ensure that investment purchases are made in accordance with the Investment Policy and properly recorded in District financial 2017 16-06 Audit of the KRR Cost Share Determine whether the District requested credit for all eligible KRRP restoration evaluation expenses and determine whether adequate supporting documentation is maintained for such expenditures 2019 18-06 Audit of CERP Cost Share for OMRR&R Costs Determining whether the District requested credit and reimbursement for all eligible OMRR&R related expenses for CERP and Non-CERP projects.
+2023 2015 13-22 Audit of Network Perlmeter Security Objectives of the audit will be to: 50 \cdot Provide an independent assessment relating to the network perimeter security, Evaluate IT's preparedness in the event of an intrusion, Identify issues that affect the security of the District's network, and Determine whether the Identity Management System is fulfilling its' intended purpose and that administrative controls are sufficient.
+2017 16-06 Audit of the KRR Cost Share Determine whether the District requested credit for all eligible KRRP restoration evaluation expenses and determine whether adequate supporting documentation is maintained for such expenditures 2019 18-06 Audit of CERP Cost Share for OMRR&R Costs Determining whether the District requested credit and reimbursement for all eligible OMRR&R related expenses for CERP and Non-CERP projects.
 2020 20-12 Audit of DMV File Security Determine whether District internal controls related to the drivers license information received from the DMV are sufficient to ensure that DMV records are adequately protected from unauthorized access, distribution, use, modification, or disclosure.
 Other Audit Projects Other audit projected to meet Governing Board and management's needs.